Japanese town asks tourists not to eat while walking

 In April, the city issued an official ordinance asking visitors not to eat while walking.

-One major concern is trash from packaging and from leftover food, which can attract animals and make a mess that locals will have to clean up.
+One major concern is trash from packaging and leftover food, which can attract animals and make a mess that locals will have to clean up.

 Kamakura is about 30 km (19 miles) southwest of Yokohama.
 It's home to some of the country's best-known temples, as well as for gorgeous beaches.